kubevirt/user-guide/docs/architecture.md

 Currently, only setting grace-period=0 is supported.

+!!! warning "Note"
-> Note: Force restart can cause data corruption, and should be used in
-> cases of kernel panic or VirtualMachine being unresponsive to normal
+    Force restart can cause data corruption, and should be used in cases of kernel panic or VirtualMachine being unresponsive to normal restarts.
-> restarts.

 ### Fencing considerations